AshwinKrishnaK/spring-redis/README.md

-# 📨 Simple Kafka Spring Boot Example
+# ⚡ Simple Spring Boot Redis Example

-This project demonstrates a basic **Apache Kafka** integration using **Spring Boot**, featuring:
+This project demonstrates a basic integration of **Redis** with **Spring Boot**, featuring:

-- ✅ Producer application that sends messages to a Kafka topic
-- ✅ Consumer application that listens to the topic and prints the received messages
+- ✅ Storing and retrieving data using Redis
+- ✅ Using Redis as a cache for faster lookups
+- ✅ Spring Boot with Spring Data Redis

 ---